carbonplan/research/articles/stripe-reports-insights/index.md

 Carbon offsetting focuses on the climate credit to be gained from an investment in a specific project.
 Climate benefits, in turn, are claimed relative to a counterfactual scenario — that is, what would happen without the investment.
 Without a clear demonstration of a causal link between a prospective investment and a change in behavior, an offset might not produce real climate benefits and a buyer looking to assert a claim of carbon neutrality won’t get what she paid for.

 Evaluating additionality is difficult because the counterfactual scenario against which climate benefits are calculated can only be estimated, never observed.
-To facilitate evaluation, analysis needs to focus on specific claims about projects’ counterfactual scenarios, competing alternatives, and the detailed economics of projects’ technologies, associated commodity markets, and main competitors.
+To facilitate evaluation, analysis needs to focus on specific claims about a project's counterfactual scenarios, competing alternatives, and the detailed economics of its technologies, associated commodity markets, and main competitors.

 If this sounds like a lot, it is!
 Unfortunately, the history of project-level additionality claims is not a positive story.
 Project proponents know the most about their own activities, including how feasible their work might be without outside investment — an information asymmetry that can reduce transparency.
 We analyzed several cases where additionality appears to be a significant concern and provide commentary to describe the issues we encountered.
 In general, given its complexity, rigorous assessment of additionality will require more research and transparency, not proprietary methods, as some have proposed.